MarufZak/study-logs/linux-command-line/README.md

 To suppress all expansions, single quotes are used.
 For example `echo '$(cal)'`.

 It's also possible to escape special characters with backslash.
 For example to prevent some single expansion, we would use `echo "Hello $USER, balance is \$123"`.
 It's also possible to escape special meaning characters (`$`, `&`, ` ` space, `!`) in filenames.

 When used inside single quotes, backslash behaves as a regular character.

 Besides escaping purpose, backslash also serves as control codes.
-In ASCII, first 32 characters are used to transmit commands to teletype devices, These includes special characers like `\n` (newline, in Unix it's linefeed), `\b` (backspace), `/a` (bell).
+In ASCII, first 32 characters are used to transmit commands to teletype devices, These includes special characers like `\n` (newline, in Unix it's linefeed), `\b` (backspace), `\a` (bell).
 Idea of backslash originated in C and was adopted by shell.
 Fun fact is that `\a` can make beep.
 In program `sleep 10; echo "Done\a"`, beep is done after 10 seconds.

 ---